wzslr321/flutter_guide/README.md

 <br/>

   In the code above we use basic Stateful WIdget skeleton, which is always the same, so don't be scared.
+If you have flutter extension and good IDE, when u type <b> stful </b> and hit enter, it should code this structure for you!
 We declare variable count of type int, which by default is equal to 0.
 We display it as a child of <b> Gesture detector </b> in <b> Text </b> widget.
 GestureDetector lets us to use `onTap()` function where we decided to use `setState` function mentioned before.
 It tells the flutter *"Hey! variable count changed!"*.
 It notes this change and rebuilds data showing us a number increased by 1 with every tap!

 <br/>